-If eligibility is accepted, you will have access to the Letter of Intent Phase.
+If eligibility is accepted, you will have access to the Letter of Intent Phase and you will have immediate access to the full application template.

 Prior to the Eligibility Phase deadline, the applicant should carefully consider who will write reference letters on their behalf and alert them of the due date for these letters (See Reference Letters subsection in the Detailed Letter of Intent Phase Instructions below as well as the Key Dates table above).
 Letters submitted past the deadline will not be accepted.
 It is therefore beneficial to have a backup letter-writer in case one of your original writers is not able to submit on time.